budak7273/ProductionBoostPerRecipe/README.md

 <!-- TODO point these to github raw URLs -->

-When selecting a recipe in a machine that doesn't support Somersloops, all recipes in the picker have a Stat to indicate this:
+When selecting a recipe in a machine that doesn't support Somersloops, all recipes in the picker have a Stat to indicate this.
 The Packager is the only base game production building that does not support Somersloops.

 ![Screenshot of the Packager recipe selection UI with the somersloop-disabled icon](https://raw.githubusercontent.com/budak7273/ProductionBoostPerRecipe/refs/heads/main/Assets/Modpage/DisabledInPickerByMachine.jpg)